1943 Stanley Cup Final

-The 1943 Stanley Cup Finals was a best-of-seven series between the Boston Bruins and the Detroit Red Wings.
-The Red Wings, appearing in their third straight Finals, swept the series 4–0 to win their third Stanley Cup.
+The 1943 Stanley Cup Final was a best-of-seven series between the Boston Bruins and the Detroit Red Wings.
+The Red Wings, appearing in their third straight Finals, swept the Bruins to win their third Stanley Cup.

 Paths to the Finals

-Boston defeated the Montreal Canadiens in a best-of-seven 4–1 to advance to the Finals.
-The Red Wings defeated the Toronto Maple Leafs in a best-of-seven 4–2 to advance and gain vengeance for Toronto's 4–3 series victory in the previous year's Finals.
+Boston defeated the Montreal Canadiens in five games to advance to the Finals.
+The Red Wings defeated the Toronto Maple Leafs in six games to advance and avenge their defeat in the previous year's Finals after the Maple Leafs erased a 3-0 series deficit to win the Cup.

 Game summaries

 Goalie Johnny Mowers shutout the Bruins in the final two games.

 Stanley Cup engraving

 The 1943 Stanley Cup was presented to Red Wings captain Sid Abel by NHL President Red Dutton following the Red Wings 2–0 win over the Bruins in game four.